valschmidt/rep/rep-DRAFT_MB.rst

 Parameters
 -----
 A static transform for the `mbes_XX` reference frame will provide nominal lateral and angular offsets from the base_link reference frame.
+However patch test values for
 	mbes/correctors:
 	    roll_bias_deg: 0.0,
 	    pitch_bias_deg: 0.0,